thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 ```

 The following example is written in javascript and is based on mqtt.js.
-Pure command-line examples are not available, because subscribe and publish need to happen in the same mqtt session.
+Pure command-line examples are not available because subscribe and publish need to happen in the same mqtt session.

 {% capture tabspec %}mqtt-attributes-request
 A,MQTT.js,shell,resources/mqtt-js-attributes-request.sh,/docs/reference/resources/mqtt-js-attributes-request.sh